Rude Q&A

 I have also advocated for a humble approach that accepts that we don't know everything, but we can still find a way forward, and keep looking for new ways to improve or even correct our understanding of reality.
 This is a big difference between any kind of "ism" and the approach taken in this book - I am not proposing any final or ultimate solutions.

-Finally, I have talked only about meaning, purpose and hope, which is a small subset of all of truth.
-I am not making any claims about all of truth.
+Finally, I have talked only about meaning, purpose and hope, which is a small subset of "all of truth".
+I am not making any claims about all of the truth in this book.

 I hope that should clear up any confusion about my views on scientism.
 Now let me address an objection that may come from the opposite direction.